uynap/batRun/README.md

 ```
 When a task is cancelled, a cancel function can be called to rollback.

-For example, for an account creating task, there may be 3 works.
+For example, for an account creating task, there are 3 works.

-The first work is "create a system directory" with a cancel function of "delete the directory".
+Work 1 is "create a system directory" with a cancel function of "delete the directory".

-The second one is "create a group for the user" with a cancel function of "delete the group".
+Work 2 is "create a group for the user" with a cancel function of "delete the group".

-The third one is "create the user account" with a cancel function of "delete the account".
+Work 3 is "create the user account" with a cancel function of "delete the account".

-If the task is timeout or issue found during the third work,
+If the task is timeout or issue found during the Work 3,
 all the cancel functions will be called in FIFO sequence.

 Please refer to the [test case](batRun_test.go) for a real example.